jaquilio/onedl-mmsegmentation/docs/en/advanced_guides/engine.md

     loss_scale='dynamic')
 ```

-The purpose of `_delete_=True` is to ignore the inherited configuration in the OpenMMLab Config.
+The purpose of `_delete_=True` is to ignore the inherited configuration in the OneDLLab Config.
 In this code snippet, the inherited `optim_wrapper` configuration is ignored.
 For more information on `_delete_` fields, please refer to the [MMEngine documentation](https://github.com/vbti-development/onedl-mmengine/blob/main/docs/en/advanced_tutorials/config.md#delete-key-in-dict).